 A qualitative determination of the effect of construction and operations and maintenance costs (if any) was based on previously conducted economic analysis in the region.
 To determine whether the local housing market could support the personnel associated with the 492 SOW Beddown, it was assumed that the total number of homes required off base was equal to the total number of incoming personnel.
-This number was compared against the number of vacant housing units as defined by the American Community Survey 5-year estimate for years 2017-2022.
+This number was compared against the number of vacant housing units as defined by the American

+Community Survey 5-year estimate for years 2017-2022.
+Construction workers are anticipated to be hired from the local area and would not require additional housing capacity.
 If the number of incoming, personnel would not exceed the number of vacant housing units as defined by the American Community Survey estimates, the housing market in the ROI would be able to support the incoming population.